Evolutionary games on the lattice: Payoffs affecting birth and death rates: Proof of Theorem 5

-where again $t := T_n (x)$.
+where again $t:= T_n (x)$.
 In case the arrow in \eqref{eq:coex-arrow} is not active, the update is canceled.
 In order to simplify a little bit some cumbersome expressions in the proofs of the remaining three theorems, we identify from now on the spatial game with the set of the type~1 players, which is a common approach to study spin systems.
 We now focus on the proof of our coexistence result.
-The first step is to establish survival of the type~1 players when
+The first step is to establish a strong form of survival of the type~1 players when

-which is done by comparing the spatial game $\xi_t$ with $a_{12} = a_{21} = 0$ and one dependent oriented site percolation.
-We declare site $(z, n) \in H$ to be {\bf occupied} whenever
+which is done by comparing the spatial game $(\xi_t)$ with $a_{12} = a_{21} = 0$ and one dependent oriented site percolation.
+The reason for studying first the process under assumption \eqref {eq:coex-limit} is to prevent extinction, that is, ensure a weak form of survival, of the set of type~1 players, which facilitates our proof of strong survival.
+The full result is then deduced by using a perturbation argument.
+To make the idea rigorous, we declare site $(z, n) \in H$ to be \emph{occupied} whenever

-where $c > 0$ is a constant and $K$ a large integer that will be fixed later and where $B_2 (x, r)$ is the Euclidean ball with center $x$ and radius $r$.
+where $c > 0$ is a constant, and $K$ a large integer that will be fixed later and where $B_2 (x, r)$ is the Euclidean ball with center $x$ and radius $r$.
 Also we set

-In view of Theorem 4.3 in Durrett \cite{durrett_1995} and the fact that the spatial game is translation invariant in space and time, to prove that the process $\mathbb X_n$ dominates stochastically supercritical oriented site percolation, the main step is to show that the conditional probability
+In view of Theorem~4.3 in Durrett \cite{durrett_1995} and the fact that the spatial game is translation invariant in space and time, to prove that the process $\mathbb X_n$ dominates stochastically supercritical oriented site percolation, the main step is to show that the conditional probability

 can be made arbitrarily close to one by choosing $K$ sufficiently large.
-To estimate this conditional probability, we start with a single type~1 player at site 0 and keep track of a tagged player of type~1 that moves to the target $K e_1$.
-Denote by
+To estimate this conditional probability, we start with a single type~1 player at site 0 and keep track of a specific player of type~1 that moves to the target $K e_1$.
+Let $\pi_1$ be the projection onto the first axis, and denote by

 the first coordinate of the rightmost type~1 players and the set of the rightmost type~1 players, respectively.
 Since $a_{12} = a_{21} = 0$, this set is always nonempty.
 In one dimension, it reduces to a singleton whereas in higher dimensions it may have more sites.
-In any case, we let $X_t$ be the position of one of the rightmost type~1 players chosen uniformly at random among the ones who are the closest to the first axis, and call this player the {\bf tagged player}.
-The key to proving that the set of type~1 players spreads in the direction of $e_1$ is given by the next lemma. \begin{lemma} -- Assume \eqref{eq:coex-limit}.
-Then,
+In any case, we let $X_t$ be the position of one of the rightmost type~1 players chosen uniformly at random among the ones who are the closest to the first axis, and call this player the \emph{tagged player}.
+The key to proving that the set of type~1 players spreads in the direction of $e_1$ is given by the next lemma.